 Each eclipse belongs to a particular Saros cycle, also called Saros series, which is a sequence of eclipses that occur at intervals of a Saros.

-• A Saros is a period of 223 synodic months or just over 18 years
+- A Saros is a period of 223 synodic months or just under 19 years.

 Each Saros cycle is identified by a number.